Yang di-Pertuan Negara: Singapore

+The title for the head of the State of Singapore from 1959 to 1965.

 Brunei

 In Brunei, the Sultan of Brunei is also known as the Yang Di-Pertuan Negara Brunei Darussalam.

 The full title for the head of state and head of government of Brunei is Kebawah Duli Yang Maha Mulia Paduka Seri Baginda Sultan dan Yang Di-Pertuan Negara Brunei Darussalam.